Artin's primitive root conjecture -a survey -: Probabilistic model

-Inspired by the relatively easy Euler product coming from quadratic heuristics, I set out to explicitely evaluate $\delta(a,f,g)$ and managed to find an Euler product for it.
-This is the same as the one found with quadratic heuristics !
+otherwise.
+Here $({\cdot\over \cdot})$ denotes the Kronecker symbol. \end{theorem} This formula is the same as the one found with quadratic heuristics!
 As a consequence we have the following result \cite{MoreeAP}, which generalizes (\ref{mmodel}): \begin{theorem} Assume RH for all number fields $\Q(\zeta_f,\zeta_n,g^{1/n})$ with $n$ squarefree.
 Then

-\end{theorem} A rather more insightful derivation of the Euler product for $\delta(a,f,g)$ will appear in \cite{LMS}, as a consequence of a more explicit approach involving quadratic characters in the line of Lenstra's earlier work.
-This approach is the most powerful sofar in finding explicit Euler products for primitive root densities.
+\end{theorem} A rather more insightful derivation of the Euler product for $\delta(a,f,g)$ is given in a paper by Lenstra, Moree and Stevenhagen \cite{LMS}, as a consequence of a more explicit approach involving quadratic characters in the line of Lenstra's earlier work.
+This approach is the most powerful thus far in finding explicit Euler products for primitive root densities.
 For a preview of this work see Stevenhagen \cite{Steven}.
-The upshot is that the density for a whole class of Artin type problems can be always written as \\ where the $E_p$ are (real)character averages and hence satisfy $-1\le E_p\le 1$.
-Only finitely many of them are distinct from 1.
-The infinite product $\prod_p A_p$ can be regarded as the `canonical' density of the problem at hand.
-In this formulation the situations where $\delta=0$ can be relatively easily computed (from the expression of the density as an infinite sum this can be quite hard, cf. the formula for $\delta(a,f,g)$ in Theorem \ref{lenstrarekenkundigerij}).
-For the original Artin problem a very easy computation yields $\prod_p A_p=A(h)$ and $1+\prod_p E_p=E$ and one finds (\ref{expli}) again.\\ The explicit formula for $\delta(a,f,g)$ allows one to determine the $f$ such that the primes in ${\mathcal{P}}(g)$ are equidistributed in the various primitive residue classes mod $f$.
-This was done earlier by me \cite{Moree3} using an Euler product for $\delta(1,f,g)$ (which is easier to obtain) and some Galois theoretic arguments.
-Basically $f$ must be a power of two, in case $h=1$.
-Also $2^\alpha3^\beta$ can occur, the smallest integer instance being $g=21^7$.
-These results imply the falsity of a conjecture of Rodier \cite{Rodier}, under the usual RH proviso.\\

-If $S$ is a union of arithmetic progressions, then assuming a sufficiently strong generalisation of RH, it follows by Theorem \ref{thm:sum(f_g(p))} that equality holds with $f_g(p)$ chosen as in (\ref{modelexplicit}).
-This choice of $f_g(p)$ does not always work for arbitrary sets $S$ having a natural density, for example when one chooses $S$ to be the set of primes that split completely in $\Q(\zeta_3,g^{1/3})$, in case $g$ is not a cube.
+The upshot is that the density for a whole class of Artin type problems can be always written as